Bundles and Custom Images

 Q: What is the duration of the Amazon WorkSpaces Free Tier?

-A: The Free Tier offer starts when you launch your first Amazon WorkSpace, and expires at the end of the second calendar month.
-For example, if you launched your first WorkSpace on the 15th of the month, the Free Tier offer extends to the end of the next month.
+A: The Free Tier offer starts when you launch your first Amazon WorkSpace, and expires after three billing cycles.
+For example, if you launched your first WorkSpace on the 15th of the month, the Free Tier offer extends to the end of the month after next.
+Limited-time promotion offers might be offered via the Free Tier, please refer to the WorkSpaces pricing page for the latest information.

 Q: If I use less than 40 hours in my first month of Free Tier use, do the remaining hours roll over to the next month?